Corporate Services Contact Us

 1. Agents must identify themselves

 When the recovery agency shows up to collect the money, you must confirm their identity.
 As a representative of the bank, the bank issues each agent with an official identification card.
-Ensure that they do not decline to reveal their identify.
+Ensure that they do not decline to reveal their identity.
 Call the bank or the police right away if they object.

-1. Recovery specialists must refrain from using foul language.
+1. Recovery specialists must refrain from using foul language

 Recovery specialists must adhere to a few rules.
 In order to collect money from the borrower on behalf of banks, for instance, recovery agents are not permitted to use harsh language.
 They must also treat every client with respect, even though they are trying to collect past-due amounts.